 Hudson River Park offers a wide range of activities, recreation spaces, learning opportunities and on the water experiences.
 The bikeway bordering the Park is not within the Park’s boundaries.
 Click on the Park map to find out more.

 Park visitors may enter and use the Park from the hours 6:00 AM until 1:00 AM, unless otherwise posted.
 Please call our Operations Desk for information regarding specific areas or questions: 212-242-6427.
+Click here for information on parking.

 ACTIVITIES & ATTRACTIONS